Junyuxue/Junyuxue.github.io/_pages/cv.md

 ------
 Education
 ------
-* B.S. in Internet of Things Engineering, China University of Petroleum(East China), 2024
+* B.E. in Internet of Things Engineering, China University of Petroleum(East China), 2024
-* Ph.D in Electric Information, Southern University of Science and Technology, 2029(expected)
+* En.D in Electric Information, Southern University of Science and Technology, 2029(expected)

 Work experience
 ------